Assurance Program Frequently Asked Questions

 Yes, the security requirements are kept current and updated annually.
 Notification is sent when the various requirements are updated.
 Please ensure the EUAC information on file for your organization is accurate so you receive all updated information in a timely manner.

-We will regularly update this page with the latest information.
+Please visit the Security and Resiliency Assurance Program Resource Center.
+We will regularly update the Resource Center and FAQs with the latest information.
 If you have additional questions, please contact the Customer Contact Center at (888) 333-7010.
 As a reminder, your account executive is also available to assist you.
 To find a list of Federal Reserve Bank contacts specific to your organization, use the Find Your Contacts tool.

 Each organization may make its own determination of the methodology in which it conducts the self-assessment, provided of course that the self-assessment is sufficient to enable the organization to complete the attestation.